 Tesla MR Institute (hybrid, statewide)

-Tesla MR Institute’s program is designed for people entering MRI directly, including career changers and healthcare workers without radiology backgrounds.
+Tesla MR Institute’s program is built for people entering MRI directly — career changers, CNAs, medical assistants, and anyone without a radiology background.

-• Format: Online didactic coursework combined with in-person clinical rotations at local Michigan sites
+- Format: Online didactic coursework + in-person clinical rotations at local Michigan sites

 Tip